VenueDriver/screen-driver/api/README.md

 To invoke with logging use ``-l`` flag (i.e. ```npm run invoke <function_name> -l```)

 ## Testing

+#### Integration tests for lambda functions

 You should have running dynamodb on port 8000.
-Run local dynamodb with migrations use:
+To run dynamodb locally with migrations use:
 * ```npm run db```

 Use one of the following commands to run tests:
 * ```npm test```
 * ```sls invoke test --stage test [-f <function_name>]```

+#### Unit tests

+To run unit tests separately from lambda functions install mocha by `npm i -g mocha` and perform `mocha --grep <file name>`.

 ## Resources
 Used plugins: